 Is arthritis pain affecting your dog’s quality of life?

 When our dogs start behaving differently it’s natural to feel concerned.
-There could be a number of causes but if they seem slower or less playful then it may be arthritis pain.
-This condition affects 40% of dogs* at some point in their life, including their early years.
-We can help you recognise the signs of arthritis pain so you can talk through treatment options with your vet.
+There could be a number of causes but if they seem slower or less playful then it may be pain caused by osteoarthritis often shortened to Arthritis or OA.
+OA in dogs is quite common affecting 40% of dogs* in Ireland at some point in their life, including their early years.
+We can help you recognise the signs of arthritis pain (check OAinDogs.ie) so you can talk through treatment options with your vet.
 Even if your dog has already been diagnosed with arthritis it’s well worth finding out about advancing treatments and therapies to alleviate their pain.
 Together we can ensure your dog has the quality of life they deserve.

 Recognise the symptoms of arthritis

 Nobody knows your dog as well as you - owners can sense when things aren’t right.
 Arthritis can cause both physical and behavioural changes and our simple online assessment will help you determine whether your dog might benefit from a vet visit for diagnosis and treatment.
 It involves answering a few questions about your dog and then we’ll send you a report that can help you have an informed chat with your vet.